- Last Updated: August 10, 2017

-In addition to the United States, the following geographical regions have one or more focused ultrasound devices approved for the treatment of prostate cancer as either a primary or salvage treatment: Europe, Canada, Russia, Australia, Korea, Malaysia, Indonesia, South America, and the Middle East.
+The following geographical regions have one or more focused ultrasound devices approved for the treatment of prostate cancer as either a primary or salvage treatment: the United States, Europe, Canada, Russia, Australia, Korea, Malaysia, Indonesia, South America, and the Middle East.

 Fakhrejahani F, Madan RA, Dahut WL.
 Management Options for Biochemically Recurrent Prostate Cancer.
 Curr Treat Options Oncol.
 2017 May;18(5):26. doi: 10.1007/s11864-017-0462-4.